American Civil Liberties Union: Support and opposition

-A variety of persons and organizations support the ACLU.
-Allies of the ACLU in legal actions have included the National Association for the Advancement of Colored People, the American Jewish Congress, the National Rifle Association of America, Planned Parenthood, the Electronic Frontier Foundation, and Americans United for Separation of Church and State.

-The ACLU has been criticized by liberals, such as when it excluded communists from its leadership ranks, when it defended Neo-Nazis, when it declined to defend Paul Robeson, or when it opposed the passage of the National Labor Relations Act.
-In 2014, an ACLU affiliate supported anti-Islam protesters, and in 2018 the ACLU was criticized when it supported the NRA.

-Conversely, it has been criticized by conservatives such as when it argued against official prayer in public schools or when it opposed the Patriot Act.

-The ACLU has supported conservative figures such as Rush Limbaugh, George Wallace, Henry Ford and Oliver North; as well as liberal figures such as Dick Gregory, Rockwell Kent, and Benjamin Spock.

-The ACLU is often criticized when it represents an individual or organization that promotes offensive or unpopular viewpoints, such as the Ku Klux Klan, neo-Nazis, the Nation of Islam, the North American Man/Boy Love Association, the Westboro Baptist Church or the Unite the Right rally.
+The ACLU has received criticism for its defense of individuals and organizations with offensive or unpopular viewpoints.
+The most ardent criticisms have come in response to its defense of the Ku Klux Klan, neo-Nazis, the Nation of Islam, the North American Man/Boy Love Association, the Westboro Baptist Church or the Unite the Right rally.
 The ACLU's official policy is "... [we have] represented or defended individuals engaged in some truly offensive speech.
 We have defended the speech rights of communists, Nazis, Ku Klux Klan members, accused terrorists, pornographers, anti-LGBTQ activists, and flag burners.
 That's because the defense of freedom of speech is most necessary when the message is one most people find repulsive.
 Constitutional rights must apply to even the most unpopular groups if they're going to be preserved for everyone."

+The organization has found legal and financial support from individuals and organizations of disparate political affiliations.
+Allies of the ACLU in legal actions have included the National Association for the Advancement of Colored People, the American Jewish Congress, the National Rifle Association of America, Planned Parenthood, the Electronic Frontier Foundation, and Americans United for Separation of Church and State.
+In her 2009 book, former board member Wendy Kaminer criticized the ACLU's expanded fundraising and accused its leadership of catering to its donors.

+A nonpartisan stance is avowed by the ACLU, and the ACLU has supported conservative figures such as Rush Limbaugh, George Wallace, Henry Ford and Oliver North; as well as liberal figures such as Dick Gregory, Rockwell Kent, and Benjamin Spock.
+However, the ACLU has been accused of partisanship by both liberals and conservatives.
+Liberals have criticized the ACLU for excluding communists from its leadership ranks; defending neo-Nazis; declining to defend Paul Robeson; and opposing the passage of the National Labor Relations Act.
+In 2014, an ACLU affiliate supported anti-Islam protesters, and in 2018 the ACLU was criticized when it supported the NRA.
+Conversely, it has been criticized by conservatives, such as when it argued against official prayer in public schools or when it opposed the Patriot Act.